KESAVAPRABHA/Automated_AI_Web_Scrapper/README.md

 An AI-powered web scraper that accepts a website URL, crawls pages, extracts structured data using **Gemini 1.5 Flash** (via LangChain), and exports results as CSV / Excel / JSON.

-Comes with a **Streamlit chatbot UI** where you can have a natural-language conversation about any website.
+Comes with a **React chatbot UI** where you can have a natural-language conversation about any website.

 ---